gaultier/blog/sha.md

 Despite the 'Intel' name, Intel as well as AMD CPUs have been shipping with this extension, since around 2017.
 It adds a few SIMD instructions dedicated to compute SHA1 (and SHA256, and other variants).
 Note that ARM also has an equivalent (albeit incompatible, of course) extension so the same can be done there.

-*There is an irony here, because 2017 is the year where the first SHA1 public collision was published, which pushed many developers to move away from SHA1...*
+*There is an irony here, because 2017 is the year where the first SHA1 public collision was published, which incited many developers to move away from SHA1...*

-The advantage is that the structure of the code can remain the same: we still are using 128 bits SIMD registers, still computing chunks of 64 bytes at a time for SHA.
+The advantage is that the structure of the code can remain the same: we still are using 128 bits SIMD registers, still computing SHA chunks of 64 bytes at a time for SHA.
 It's just that a few operations get faster and the code is generally shorter and clearer.

 The implementation is a pure work of art, and comes from this [Github repository](https://github.com/noloader/SHA-Intrinsics/blob/master/sha1-x86.c).
 I have commented lots of it.

 ### Explanations

-- The unit of work in SSE is 128 bits (or `uint32_t[4]`).
-Unfortunately, the SHA1 state that we are continuously updating, and from which the final digest is extracted, is **5** uint32_t as seen in the SIMD-less version:
+- The unit of work here is still 128 bits (or `uint32_t[4]`).
+Unfortunately, the SHA1 state that we are continuously updating, and from which the final digest is extracted, is **5** `uint32_t` as seen in the SIMD-less version:
   ```c
     typedef struct {
       uint32_t state[5]; // <= This field.